From Proximity to Utility: A Voronoi Partition of Pareto Optima

 \subsection{The proxy set contains the candidate set}

 \seclab{proxy:contain:beer}

-The following corollary is implied by a careful (but straightforward) integration argument (see \apndref{h:p:minima}). \begin{corollary} \corlab{integral:weak} Let $\VolUArea{d}{\Delta}$ be the volume of the set of points $\pnt$ in $[0,1]^d$ such that the point volume $\pv(\pnt)$ is at most $\Delta$.
+The following corollary is implied by a careful (but straightforward) integration argument. \begin{corollary}[Proof in \apndref{h:p:minima}] \corlab{integral:weak} Let $\VolUArea{d}{\Delta}$ be the volume of the set of points $\pnt$ in $[0,1]^d$ such that the point volume $\pv(\pnt)$ is at most $\Delta$, where $\Delta \in (0,1)$.
 That is,